Literary Attention in Short Fiction, or: What Literature Knows About Attention and Attention Politics

 Hannah Armour (Doctoral Researcher)

 Hannah Armour is a PhD student with a Masters from the University of Oxford and a BA from Royal Holloway, University of London.
-Her PhD thesis, looking at the relationship between the role of attention and the rise of short fiction between 1800 and 1880, will form part of the LitAttention project (SP 1).
+Her PhD thesis, looking at the relationship between the role of attention and the rise of short fiction between 1800 and 1880, will form part of the LitAttention project.
 Her research examines the methods by which short fiction forms cater themselves to changing attention economies and environments, especially regarding the emergence of genres such as those that centralise discussions of the educational, psychological, detective and gothic.

 Dieses Bild zeigt Christy Gu